-It was New York City’s downtown art scene in 1981 that spawned Sonic Youth, a band that was also inspired by the late ’70s punk music explosion that was rooted in Manhattan’s East Village and centred around the activities inside CBGBs, the Bowery nightclub where it all happened.
+It was New York City’s downtown art scene in 1981 that spawned Sonic Youth.
+The band was also inspired by the late ’70s punk music explosion rooted in Manhattan’s East Village and centred around the activities inside CBGBs.
+In this Bowery nightclub, it all happened.

 Sonic Youth adapted the Velvet Underground-inspired dissonance and experimental noise of NYC ‘No Wave’.

-Lyrics about Karen Carpenter‘s death from anorexia (Tunic) and one-minute freakouts (Scooter and Jinx) pointed to continued creative control while ultra-cool artist Raymond Pettibon’s nihilistic comic-chic sleeve paraded their continuing hipness.
+Lyrics about Karen Carpenter‘s death from anorexia (Tunic) and one-minute freakouts (Scooter and Jinx) pointed to continued creative control.
+At the same time, ultra-cool artist Raymond Pettibon’s nihilistic comic-chic sleeve paraded their continuing hipness.

 Goo (1990) remains a masterclass in how an underground band can make the jump to a major label and not only survive with its soul and balls intact but flourish and reach a wider, appreciative audience.